USAFA-ECE/ece281-book/book/ICE/ICE4.md

 Our final step in creating our stoplight component is Section 3: Output Logic.

-We simply take the equations from HW3 and implement them.
+We simply take the equations from the ICE 4 homework assignment and implement them.

 $$
 G = \overline{Q(1)} * Q(0)